The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 Each tool submodule cmake file builds a library that is linked by the OpenROAD application.
 The tools should not define a `main()` function.
+If the tool is tcl only and has no c++ code it does not need to have a cmake file.

 None of the tools have commands to read or write LEF, DEF, Verilog or database files.
 These functions are all provided by the OpenROAD